FC Bayern Munich: Supporters

 At the 2018 annual general meeting, the Bayern board reported that the club had 291,000 official members and 4,433 officially registered fan clubs with over 390,000 members.
 This made the club the largest fan membership club in the world.
 Bayern has an average of 75,000 fans at the Allianz Arena which is at 100 per cent capacity level.
 Every Bundesliga game has been sold-out for years.
 Bayern's away games have also been sold out for many years.
 According to a study by Sport+Markt from 2010, Bayern is the fifth-most popular football club in Europe with 20.7 million supporters, ranking first of all German clubs.

 The club's most prominent ultra groups are Schickeria München, Inferno Bavaria, Red Munichs '89, Südkurve '73, Munichmaniacs 1996, Red Angels, and Red Sharks.
 The ultras scene of Bayern Munich has been recognised for certain groups taking stance against right-wing extremism, racism and homophobia, and in 2014 the group Schickeria München received the Julius Hirsch Award by the DFB for its commitment against antisemitism and discrimination.

 Stern des Südens is the song which fans sing at FCB home games.
 In the 1990s, they also used to sing FC Bayern, Forever Number One.
 Another notable song is Mia San Mia (Note: Mia San Mia is a phrase originated in the 19th century Austro-Hungarian Empire, later used by German politician Franz Josef Strauss, chairman of the Christian Social Union (CSU), before being adopted by Bayern during the 1980s.)
 (Bavarian for "we are who we are"), which is a well-known motto of the club as well.
 A renowned catchphrase for the team is "Packmas", which is a Bavarian phrase for the German "Packen wir es", which means "let's do it".
 The club's mascot is an anthropomorphic bear named "Berni" since 2004.

-The club also has had a number of high-profile supporters, among them Pope Benedict XVI, Boris Becker, Wladimir Klitschko, Horst Seehofer and Edmund Stoiber, former Minister-President of Bavaria.
+The club also has had a number of high-profile supporters, among them Pope Benedict XVI, Boris Becker, Alexander Zverev, Wladimir Klitschko, Horst Seehofer and Edmund Stoiber, former Minister-President of Bavaria.